University of Leoben

 The Technical University of Leoben is a member of TU Austria, an association of three Austrian universities of technology and offers education and conducts research in the fields of mining, metallurgy and materials science.

 Name

-The university calls itself the Technical University of Leoben in English, the Austrian Ministry of Education, Science and Research calls the university the Leoben University Mining and Metallurgy [sic] in English and the English translation of the 2002 Universities Act calls the university the University of Mining Leoben.
+The university calls itself the Technical University of Leoben in English, the Austrian Federal Ministry of Women, Science and Research calls the university the Leoben University Mining and Metallurgy [sic] in English and an English translation of the 2002 Universities Act calls it the University of Mining Leoben.